-1. It is preferable to clean the oven and not use it at all during the eight days of Pesach, due to the difficulty associated in cleaning as well as the oven materials.
+1. It is preferable to clean the oven and not use it at all during the eight days of Pesach, due to the difficulty associated in cleaning the oven walls as well as the oven parts.

 2. If the oven must be used it should be “kashered” as follows: All removable parts, and the interior walls must be thoroughly cleaned.

 3. The oven, with the shelving inside, should be turned on to maximum heat for an hour.